wsj38/DTopAgent/answer/README_long.md

 # Long Generation Script

-This script generates long-form answers using a language model pipeline for the AdaComp SPARK project.
+This script generates long-form answers using a language model pipeline for the DTopAgent project.

 ## Features